There are many apps that promise to turn your old smartphone into a security camera, but do they really work? The short answer is no.

 If you’re thinking of monitoring the perimeter of your home with a smartphone security camera, think again.
 Not only would it be a nightmare to mount and charge, but most smartphones are neither waterproof nor weatherproof.

 What’s more, a smartphone mounted above your front door would only serve as a burglar magnet rather than a burglar deterrent.
-Learn more about how to monitor the perimeter of your home.

 Turns out, you need to buy some hardware anyway